 Chickenpox is a contagious condition that occurs due to the varicella-zoster virus.
-Although it commonly affects children, it can affect anyone at any age.
+Although it

 The classic symptom of chickenpox is a rash.
 This rash presents as small, itchy blisters that eventually scab over.
 The rash will often start on the back, face, and chest, then spread to other regions of the body.